jupytercalpoly/jupyterlab-interactive-dashboard-editor/progress.md

-# Jupyter Interactive Dashboard Editor DashbExtension Progress
+# Jupyter Interactive Dashboard Editor Extension Progress
 An account of tasks and features planned and completed

 ## Features To Be Added